t-mullen/techno-synesthesia/README.md

 - Turning towards a bright object increases the overall volume.
 - Darkness causes silence.
-- Moving objects will cause a change in frequency/pitch.
+- Moving objects will cause a change in overall frequency/pitch.
-- Light in different areas of the video with cause different frequencies.
+- Light in different areas of the video will make different frequencies louder.

-After using for some time, users should be able to identify simple patterns and shapes.
+After using for some time, users should be able to identify simple shapes, direction of motion, and level of noise/detail in a scene.

 ## Technical Explanation